A Cataclysmic Warning: Is Jim Rickards track record Accurate as They Say?

 • 2018: Repeatedly predicted the U.S. dollar would collapse due to rising government debt.
 Instead, the dollar index gained 4.4% that year as global investors sought U.S. assets for safety.

 • 2019: Stated the Fed would never be able to raise interest rates without triggering a crisis.
-Yet, rates were gradually increased without a collapse, and the economy remained resilient.
+Yet, rates were eventually increased, and while volatility occurred, the economy remained resilient.

 • 2020: Claimed the COVID-19 crisis would cause a breakdown of the global monetary system and a new world financial order.
 While markets initially plunged, they rebounded stronger than ever, with the S&P 500 reaching new highs in 2021.

 • 2022: Predicted that U.S. sanctions on Russia would cause the collapse of the U.S. dollar.
-Instead, the dollar index soared to a 20-year high, as global investors fled to U.S. assets.
+Instead, the dollar index soared to a 20-year high, as global investors fled to U.S. assets as a safe haven.

 The Cost of Following Rickards’ Advice